HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2024-01-26-Shape changing robot system.md

 permalink: /portfolio/snu/shape_changing_robot_system
 ---

-This system alters the robot's morphology to minimize drag forces in environments with flowing currents.
+This system adjusts the robot's shape to minimize drag forces in environments with flowing currents.
-My team developed RL(Reinforcement Learning)-based control software.
+My team developed a robot system controlled by Reinforcement Learning (RL).
 Additionally, to address the challenges of real-world learning in aquatic environments, we implemented a fluid simulator for use in the learning environment.

 <!--break-->